 Price Range: $20,000 – $31,190,000

 Notable Models: Patek Philippe Ref.
 1518, Star Calibre 2000 Ref.
 990/1, Star Calibre 2000 Ref.
 990/1, and Henry Graves Supercomplication

-Founded in 1839, Patek Phillippe is one of the world’s oldest watch manufactures with an uninterrupted watchmaking history.
+Founded in 1839, Patek Phillippe is one of the world’s oldest watch manufacturers with an uninterrupted watchmaking history.
 It has more than 400 retail locations worldwide and over a dozen distribution centers across North America, Europe, Oceania, and Asia.

 The real beauty of the company’s product design lies in its movements.
-Only a watch-geek can truly appreciate the excessive detail of every individual part.
+Only a watch geek can truly appreciate the excessive detail of every individual part.

 Patek Philippe has also built some of the most complicated mechanical pocket watches.
 Henry Graves Supercomplication, for example, contains 920 individual parts, 120 removable components, 110 wheels, 430 screws, and 70 jewels — all handcrafted on a tiny scale.